The undergraduate Certificate in Writing requires a minimum of 19 s.h. Students must maintain a g.p.a. of at least 2.00 in work for the certificate.

 Each focused elective course may be used to fulfill only one certificate requirement, even if the course is listed in more than one category.
 Some of these courses have prerequisites and other requirements for registration; students must complete a course's prerequisites and meet its registration requirements before they may register for the course.

-Each student must earn at least 1 s.h. in a capstone course that serves as a culmination of their Certificate in Writing.
+Each student must earn 1 s.h. in a capstone course that serves as a culmination of their Certificate in Writing.

-On-campus students must attend a MANDATORY information session about the capstone in the semester before they plan to enroll in the option of their choosing.
-Online students must make a phone appointment with the certificate advisor to discuss capstone options.
+On-campus students must attend a MANDATORY information session about the capstone in the semester before they plan to enroll.
+Online students must make a phone or Zoom appointment with the certificate advisor to discuss their capstone plans.
 Info session times and locations are communicated to declared certificate students via email each semester.
 If you are working towards the certificate but have not officially declared it, we won't know to contact you; please be sure to declare the certificate in MyUI under Student Records.

 All capstone students are invited to share their work and celebrate their completion of the certificate at the Capstone Reading and Reception which takes place at Prairie Lights on the Friday of finals week each spring semester.